juicedata/juicefs/docs/en/hadoop_java_sdk.md

 JuiceFS Hadoop Java SDK is compatible with Hadoop 2.x and Hadoop 3.x.
 As well as variety of components in Hadoop ecosystem.

+In order to make JuiceFS works with other components, it usually takes 2 steps:

+1. Put JAR file into the classpath of each Hadoop ecosystem component.
+2. Put JuiceFS conf into the conf file of each Hadoop ecosystem component(usually core-site.xml).

 ## Compiling

 You need first installing Go 1.13+, JDK 8+ and Maven, then run following commands: